vvvictorlee/Kaggle-Competition-Titanic/README.md

 This is a project in an IPython Notebook for the Kaggle competition, Titanic Machine Learning From Disaster.
 The goal of this repository is to implement classic machine learning algorithms from scratch and also to provide a comparative analysis using SciKit-Learn for the people who are interested in machine learning.

+The best score is achieved by SVC algorithm placed 987th out of all 6912 submissions, top 15%.

 ###   Installation:

 To run this notebook interactively, you need to download the following dependencies: